 Are the demands of our "evolved customers" from 2020 and beyond, matching what retailers are currently offering?

-Are businesses filling the gaps to meet your prospects' new and changed needs?
+Are businesses filling the gaps to meet your prospects' new and changing needs?

 If you are a local business owner reading this, have you reinvented your business with all the new touchpoints with an updated purchase journey mapping?

-If you are answering no, or are unsure, your business is at the mercy of the global economy recession plunge.
+If you are answering no, or are unsure, your business is at the mercy of the global economic recession plunge.